cmu-db/benchbase/src/main/java/com/oltpbenchmark/benchmarks/templated/README.md

 <templates>
 ```

+For now, more fine-grained control of the access pattern can be achieved by building a new query for each value and adjusting the weight of each query in the config file.

 ## Value Distributions

 In order to support more variety in templated queries, it is possible to use a whole distribution of values instead of a single static value in a templated query